Luzkan/FamilyBudget/README.md

 - Budget-User optimizations:
   - Each `user` can have `(0..*)` items of `budget`
   - Each `budget` can have `(1..*)` items of `user`
-  - At this moment, when a user queries for his `budgets`, it is solved by the reverse query functionality built in Django.
+  - At this moment, when a user queries for his `budgets`, it is solved by the reverse query functionality built into Django.
   - I never had the chance to benchmark how does Django handle this situation, but depending on the most frequent use case scenario _(`select` for sure)_, there could be other solutions, like a new _Model_ with columns for foreign keys of `User` and `Budget` or giving `User` an extra column containing `Budgets`.
     - If the underline implementation handles the situation like `Budget.objects.filter(users=user.id)` in disguise, then there are for sure better solutions in large scale system.
 If there is a new table containing two columns for primary keys, then maybe it's fine.
 I can just guess how Django handles the many-to-many relations and I'm under super-heavy deadline.